Careline and support privacy notice

 - information and notes about you collected by our officers when they visit you

-- if we provide your service on behalf of Derbyshire County Council, we will access information about you from your housing provider/landlord
+- if we provide your service on behalf of another local authority, we will access information about you from them, or from your housing provider/landlord

 Purposes of processing your personal data